sidharrth2002/computational-intelligence/lab1/README.md

 > Sidharrth Nagappan, 2022

 The set cover problem is a combinatorial optimization problem.
-The problem is to find the smallest set of sets that covers all elements of a given universe.
-For example, suppose we have a universe of 10 elements and 5 sets, each of which contains a subset of the universe.
-The goal is to find the smallest set of sets that covers all elements of the universe.
+The problem is to find the smallest set of sets that covers all elements of a given N-range.
+For example, suppose we have a range of 15 elements and 6 sets, each of which contains a subset of the universe.
+The goal is to find the smallest combination of sets that covers all elements of the range.

 Since the problem is NP-hard, we have to use a heuristic algorithm to solve and there exists no theoretically polynomial time algorithm.